mohamed-hachaichi/stackoverflow-answers-archive/answers/Artur/stackoverflow/bing/python/download-bing-image-search-results-using-python-custom-url/stackoverflow-download-bing-image-search-results-using-python-custom-url.md

     req.urlretrieve(img_url, f"images/{query}_image_{index}.jpg")
 ```

-In the first case, a [built-in language feature](https://docs.python.org/3/library/functions.html#open) was used to load the image locally.
-In the second case, the [`urlretrieve method`](https://docs.python.org/3/library/urllib.request.html#urllib.request.urlretrieve) of the [`urllib.request library`](https://docs.python.org/3/library/urllib.request.html#module-urllib.request) was used.
+In the first case, you can use [context manager `with open()`](https://docs.python.org/3/library/functions.html#open) to load the image locally.
+In the second case, you can use [`urllib.request.urlretrieve` method](https://docs.python.org/3/library/urllib.request.html#urllib.request.urlretrieve) of the [`urllib.request` library](https://docs.python.org/3/library/urllib.request.html#module-urllib.request).

 Also, make sure you're using [request headers](https://docs.python-requests.org/en/master/user/quickstart/#custom-headers) [`user-agent`](https://developer.mozilla.org/en-US/docs/Glossary/User_agent) to act as a "real" user visit.
 Because default `requests` `user-agent` is [`python-requests`](https://github.com/psf/requests/blob/589c4547338b592b1fb77c65663d8aa6fbb7e38b/requests/utils.py#L808-L814) and websites understand that it's most likely a script that sends a request.
 [Check what's your `user-agent`](https://www.whatismybrowser.com/detect/what-is-my-user-agent/).

-An error might occur with URLs where you have to verify a captcha or when the link returns an unsuccessful [`HTTP status code`](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
+Note: An error might occur with the `urllib.request.urlretrieve` method where some of the request has got a captcha or something else that returns an unsuccessful [`status code`](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
+The biggest problem is it's hard to test for response code while `requests` provide a [`status_code`](https://docs.python-requests.org/en/master/user/quickstart/#response-status-codes) method to test it.

 ___